scoutforpets/ember-fullcalendar/README.md

 ## Overview
 This addon currently supports every option and callback currently available for FullCalendar 2.0.
 Please see the [FullCalendar documentation](http://fullcalendar.io/docs/) for more information.

-*NOTE:* This addon installs both FullCalendar and the new FullCalendar Scheduler addon.
-While you aren't required to use the Scheduler, it is currently packaged.
-In the future, there may be an option to disable importing the Scheduler if it's not needed.
+*NOTE:* By default, this addon installs and imports both FullCalendar and the FullCalendar Scheduler addon.
+You may opt out of importing the FullCalendar Scheduler addon if it's not needed.

 ## Usage